OrcunColak/spring-hibernate-nplusone-batchsize-tutorial/README.md

 This example shows @BatchSize At Collection Level

-# @BatchSize At Class Level

-Applying @BatchSize(size=50) to an entity class instructs Hibernate to load these entities in batches of 50 instances at a time during lazy loading.

 # @BatchSize At Collection Level
+Author has OneToMany relationship to Book

-It loads the books of N authors at once.
+Applying @BatchSize(size=N) at collection level loads the books of N authors at once when iterating over Authors